Peptide-powered wellness.

 TelePeptide offers four core program tracks.
 All programs include a medical evaluation by a US-licensed physician, an electronic prescription where clinically appropriate, medication compounding by a 503A or 503B pharmacy, and direct shipment of medication to the patient's home address.
 There is no in-person clinic visit at any stage.

 The flagship program prescribes compounded semaglutide or tirzepatide for adults with a body-mass index of 27 or above or with metabolic conditions consistent with GLP-1 indication.
 Clinical trials of the underlying molecules — STEP-1 (semaglutide) and SURMOUNT-1 (tirzepatide) — have demonstrated mean weight loss of 14.9% and 20.9% of body weight, respectively, over 68 to 72 weeks.
 Semaglutide programs start at $149 per month on the 52-week prepay plan ($199/mo monthly billing); tirzepatide programs start at $199 per month on the 52-week prepay plan ($249/mo monthly).
-All tiers include the medication, clinician evaluation, and shipping.
+All tiers include the medication, physician evaluation, and shipping.

 Subcutaneous nicotinamide adenine dinucleotide injection protocols, prescribed for cellular-energy and longevity-adjacent indications.
 NAD+ is administered as a self-injectable rather than intravenously, distinguishing the program from IV-clinic NAD+ infusions.